Infant Development Program (I.D.P.)

 What is the Infant Development Program?

-The Infant Development Program (IDP) provides home-based support to families with children from birth to age three who are at risk for or are presenting with a delay in development.
-IDP supports the parent-child relationship by working alongside families to implement play -based strategies to help children develop.
+The Infant Development Program (IDP) provides home-based support to families with children from birth to the age of 3 who are at risk for or are presenting with a delay in development.
+IDP supports the parent-child relationship by working alongside families to implement play based strategies to help children develop.
 The program is family centered, meaning that we regard each child and family as unique, parents and/or caregivers know their child best and the family’s involvement and participation is a key factor in the achievement of successful outcomes.

 - Home visits to encourage your child’s development through play-based activities